 When Professor Smith arrived he was able to confirm that the preserved fish was indeed as coelacanth, and one of the most important zoological discoveries of the 20th century had been made.
 The discovery of the fish led to fame plaudits throughout the scientific community for both Marjorie Courtenay-Latimer and Professor Smith.

 However, it would be a long time until another coelacanth would be caught.
 Efforts continued for many years to catch a second specimen, and even with the offer of a hundred pound reward no further coelacanths were caught.
 Eventually, two local Comoros Islands fishermen caught a coelacanth when fishing for other species in 1952.
 Coelacanth were caught throughout the 1960s and 1970s, and in 2000 divers went down as far as 115 metres to gain footage of three coelacanths living in their natural environment off the coast of South Africa.

 Distribution, Description and Behaviour

-The Comoros national football team is officially nicknamed The Coelacanths due to the fact that coelacanths are found in the waters around this country.
-They became a FIFA member in 2005 and at the time of writing [Spring 2015] they are ranked 186th out of the 209 FIFA member countries and have yet to qualify for either the World Cup or the African Cup of Nations.
+The Comoros national football team is officially nicknamed the Coelacanths due to the fact that coelacanths are found in the waters around the country.
+They became a FIFA member in 2005 and as of Summer 2018 they are ranked 149th out of the 206 FIFA member countries and have yet to qualify for either the World Cup or the African Cup of Nations.